Alex141/CalcBinding/README.md

 ```

 ### Restrictions of creating inversed expression
-1. Binding must include only one property (static or non-static) and only one entry of this property
+1. Binding must include only one property path (static or non-static) and only one entry of it
-2. Binding can contains only following operators and methods:
+2. Binding can contain only following operators and methods:

   ```
   "+", "- (binary)", "*", "/", "Math.Sin", "Math.Cos", "Math.Tan", "Math.Asin",
   "Math.Acos", "Math.Atan","Math.Pow", "Math.Log", "!", "- (unary)"};
   ```

-## 5. Visibility
+## 6. Bool to Visibility automatic convertion

-bool to visibility two ways convertion runs automaticly:
+CalcBinding recognizes if dependency property with Visibility type binds to bool expression.
+If it's true then bool expression is converted to Visibility automaticaly.

+Obsiously **true** expression result is converted to **Visibility.Visible**

+Property **FalseToVisibility** of CalcBinding specifies state in which **false** expression result is converted.
+Flag can have one of the following values:

+1. FalseToVisibility.Collapsed (default)
+2. FalseToFisibility.Hidden

+### Examples
 ```xml
 <Button Content="TargetButton" Visibility="{c:Binding HasPrivileges, FalseToVisibility=Collapsed}"/>
 or just